 Is it logistically and physically possible to feed a newborn at all hours of the day?

 Is it physically possible to leave all the chores to someone else?
 A bit damn difficult I think for most new mothers these days.

 I was very lucky to have a lot of help from family in those first few weeks with my first-born and although I contributed to cooking and cleaning when I could, it wasn’t essential.

-Second time around, with a just walking toddler in tow, it was a lot more difficult and I’m not sure I contributed much to the house at all, but I was lucky because it wasn’t essential.
+The second time around, with a just walking toddler in tow, it was a lot more difficult and I’m not sure I contributed much to the house at all, but, again, I was lucky because it wasn’t essential.

-I was very lucky in that sense and most of my friends didn’t have their help so close at hand.
+I was very lucky in that sense and most of my friends didn’t have as much help close at hand.